questcollector/autogen-kubernetes/python/packages/autogen-kubernetes-mcp/README.md

 `type` arguments: jupyter type creates `PodJupyterCodeExecutor` for python code executor tool.

-MCP server have to run in same kubernetes cluster because `PodJupyterCodeExecutor` only works in incluster environment.
+MCP server have to run in same kubernetes cluster because `PodJupyterCodeExecutor` only uses service FQDN to connect jupyter server.

+Not validated for non-text outputs yet.

 ```mermaid
 flowchart LR